ShirelSaadonA/mishelsaadon-site/README.md

-echo "# Mishel Saadon – Personal Growth & NLP Website
+## Mishel Saadon – Personal Growth & NLP Website

 A responsive personal website built with **HTML, CSS, and JavaScript** for Mishel Saadon – an emotional guidance coach and NLP practitioner.
 The site combines design, content, and interactive tools to provide value for visitors who seek personal growth, motivation, and practical insights.